Student-centric advice and objective recommendations

 9. Favorite Book

 What is your favorite book?
-What book changed your life?
+Did a certain book change your life?

 10. If you could teach a class on any topic, what would it be?

 What are you passionate about?
-What can you nerd out about?
+Do you nerd out about something?
 What would you love to speak to people about?
 You can also be creative with this answer and choose a course that does not exist!
 For example, the “psychology of aliens” which requires a trip to outer space!

 Also see: How to respond to the Common App prompts

-Essay 5: Dornsife College of Letters, Arts and Sciences applicants only – option 2
+Essay 4: Dornsife College of Letters, Arts and Sciences applicants only –

 Many of us have at least one issue or passion that we care deeply about — a topic on which we would love to share our opinions and insights in hopes of sparking intense interest and continued conversation.
 If you had ten minutes and the attention of a million people, what would your talk be about?
 (250 words)